My Quiet Kitchen

 Ingredient Notes

-These vegan blueberry pancakes are not only a healthy way to start the day, they're a breeze to make!
+Not only are these vegan blueberry pancakes a delicious way to start the day, they're a breeze to make!
 Here's what you'll need:

-• 2 cups oat flour - I go through a lot of oat flour, so instead of making it myself from rolled oats, lately I've been using this one by Anthony's just to make life easier.
-If you prefer to make your own, simple blend the oats until they're the consistency of a coarse flour.
-Be sure to use certified gluten-free oats if needed.
+• oat flour - I go through a lot of oat flour, so instead of making it myself from rolled oats, lately I've been using this one by Anthony's just to make life easier.
+If you prefer to make your own, simple blend the oats until they're the consistency of flour.
+Use certified gluten-free oats if needed.

-• ½ teaspoon fine sea salt - salt is important for the overall balance of flavors in pancakes.
+• fine sea salt - salt is important for the overall balance of flavors in pancakes.

-• 1 ⅓ cups light/lite canned coconut milk - the specific fat/liquid content of light coconut milk works best as this recipe is written.
+• lite (light) canned coconut milk - the specific fat/liquid content of light coconut milk works best as this recipe is written.
 If you really need to substitute, go with a rich plant milk like cashew or soy milk.

-• ¼ cup maple syrup - this adds just enough sweetness and contributes moisture and amazing flavor.
+• pure maple syrup - this adds just enough sweetness and contributes moisture and amazing flavor.
 Of course, you'll definitely want more for serving!

-• 1 ⅓ cups blueberries - fresh berries work best, but frozen and thawed are also fine.
+• blueberries - fresh blueberries work best, but frozen and thawed is also fine.
 Just be sure to drain the juice from thawed berries (even still, you'll have some blue marbling in your pancakes).

 See the recipe card below for full instructions.